wenhuizhang00/ztunnel/ztunnel-testbed/README.md

 # 2. On each worker: run the kubeadm join command printed above

-# 3. Copy kubeconfig to workstation, then:
+# 3. Use the cluster:
+#    - On control-plane: kubectl uses ~/.kube/config (default).
+Do NOT set KUBECONFIG to ztunnel-baremetal-config.
+#    - On workstation: first copy kubeconfig, then set KUBECONFIG:
+#      scp gsadmin@<control-plane>:~/.kube/config ~/.kube/ztunnel-baremetal-config
-export KUBECONFIG=~/.kube/ztunnel-baremetal-config
+#      export KUBECONFIG=~/.kube/ztunnel-baremetal-config
 make setup
 make test-func
 ```